Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Introduction

 \section{Introduction}

-A deeper understanding of the neutrino sector, including CP violation, the mass hierarchy, and deviations from unitarity of the PMNS matrix, hinges on high precision, increasingly systematics-dominated measurements of neutrino oscillation parameters from neutrino beams~\cite{annrev,PhysRevD.96.095018}.
-Neutrinos from accelerator beams tend to span a wide range of energies due to the limitations in magnetic focusing of the parent hadrons.
+A deeper understanding of the neutrino sector, including CP violation, the mass hierarchy, and deviations from unitarity of the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix, hinges on high precision, increasingly systematics-dominated measurements of neutrino oscillation parameters from neutrino beams~\cite{annrev,PhysRevD.96.095018}.
+Neutrinos from accelerator beams span a wide range of energies due to the kinematics of the decays and limitations of magnetic focusing of the parent hadrons.
 This has the desirable effect of enabling measurement of the energy-dependent oscillation pattern at multiple neutrino energies.
-It is also the source of two limiting systematics: uncertainty on the underlying neutrino flux and uncertainty in energy reconstruction~\cite{Benhar2017}.
+However, it is also the source of two limiting systematics: uncertainty on the underlying neutrino flux and uncertainty in energy reconstruction~\cite{Benhar2017}.

 One technique for addressing these uncertainties is to select a narrower energy spectrum by locating the detectors off-axis from the pointing of the beam, a technique notably exploited by the NOvA~\cite{NOvAtdr} and T2K~\cite{T2Kconcept} experiments.
-Unfortunately off-axis detection comes at the cost of reduced flux and beam energy.
-Prismatic approaches look at the full flux and sample multiple off-axis angles in the same detector~\cite{Nuprism,DUNEprism}, but their application is limited to near detectors.
+However, off-axis detection, such as that recently proposed for the near detectors in T2K~\cite{T2Kconcept} and DUNE~\cite{Nuprism, DUNEprism}, comes at the cost of reduced flux and restricted beam energy.
+These prismatic approaches look at the full flux and sample multiple off-axis angles in the same detector, but their application is limited to near detectors.

-An alternative method for selecting different energy spectra within a neutrino beam exploits the differing velocities of the parent hadrons.
+A complementary method for selecting different energy spectra within a neutrino beam that applies to both near and far detectors exploits the differing velocities of the parent hadrons.
 Lower energy pions and kaons travel more slowly, especially as they approach sub-relativistic energies.
-As a consequence, lower energy neutrinos are created further behind the rest of the bunch.
-Selecting later arriving neutrinos would provide an increasingly pure low-energy subset of the overall flux.\footnote{As shown below, the time difference from hadron travel outweighs the compensating effect that higher energy hadrons live longer.}
+As a consequence, lower energy neutrinos are created and arrive at the detector later than higher energy neutrinos created by the same proton bunch.
+Selecting later-arriving neutrinos would provide an increasingly pure low-energy subset of the overall flux.\footnote{As shown below, the time difference from hadron travel outweighs the compensating effect that higher energy hadrons live longer.}

-In addition to selecting different energy spectra from a wide-band neutrino beam, timing can be used to isolate lepton flavor and parent-hadron components of the neutrino flux, as well as to search for prompt production of new particles, such as light dark matter~\cite{DUNEprismLDM, deGouvêa2019}.
+In addition to selecting different energy spectra from a wide-band neutrino beam, timing can be used to isolate lepton flavor and parent-hadron components of the neutrino flux, as well as to search for prompt production of new particles, such as light neutral leptons~\cite{shrock} or light dark matter~\cite{DUNEprismLDM, deGouvea2019}.